reselbob/starter-microservice/README.md

 ## Objective

-The objective of this project is show you how to o create an Edge microservice using the demonstration `starter-microservices`
+The objective of this project is show you how to create an Edge microservice using this demonstration `starter-microservice`

 ## Important Installation Prerequisites

-In order to create a microservice using Mimik Edge, you must have an Mimik developer account.
-You can sign up for a Mimik Developer account here: [https://developer.mimik.com/console](https://devops.com/lock-down/https://developer.mimik.com/console).
+In order to create a microservice using Mimik Edge, **you must have a Mimik developer account.** You can sign up for a Mimik Developer account here: [https://developer.mimik.com/console](https://devops.com/lock-down/https://developer.mimik.com/console).

-Once you've created a Mimik Developer account, makes sure that [Git](https://git-scm.com/) and [Node.js®](https://nodejs.org/) are installed on your development machine.
+Once you've created a Mimik Developer account, makes sure that [Git](https://git-scm.com/), [Node.js®](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your development machine.

 Then, you will need to install the following **critically important** items:

-* Edge SDK
+* Mimik Edge SDK
 * Mimik Edge Engine
 * Mimik Edge CLI Tool